maptiler/leaflet-maptilersdk/README.md

 ```

 ## From ES module, the *async* way
-Some frontend frameworks always are very opinionated regarding Server-Side-rendering and will attemp to perform it, that's the case of [Next.js](https://nextjs.org/).
+Some frontend frameworks are very opinionated regarding Server-Side-rendering and will attempt to perform it; that's the case of [Next.js](https://nextjs.org/).
 But Leaflet does not play well with it because there are some direct calls to the global `window` object, and this would crash on a server.
-The fix consists in importing Leaflet dynamically, and then `@maptiler/leaflet-maptilersdk` can also be imported.
+The fix consists of importing Leaflet dynamically, and then `@maptiler/leaflet-maptilersdk` can also be imported.

-The React lifecycle method `.componentDidMount()` of a class component is only called on the frontend so this is why we have decided to dynamically import from there, but feel free to adapt your code if you are using a function component or a non-React app:
+The React lifecycle method `.componentDidMount()` of a class component is only called on the frontend, so this is why we have decided to dynamically import from there, but feel free to adapt your code if you are using a function component or a non-React app:

 ```js
 componentDidMount() {